lucascarter0/jekyll-now/_posts/2019-3-22-LS_Satellite_Tracking.md

 $$ \boldsymbol{x} = \begin{bmatrix}r_I\\r_J\\r_K\\r_I\\r_J\\r_K\end{bmatrix} $$

-  Following initial insertion into a desired orbit, propagation models are used to estimate the vehicle state over time, but modeling errors cause the estimate to deviate from the satellites' true state [^1].
+  Following initial insertion into a desired orbit, propagation models are used to estimate the vehicle state over time, but modeling errors cause the estimate to deviate from the satellites' true state^[^1].
 Radar measurements from a ground-based tracking station can be used to improve this estimate.
 The least squares technique described in this analysis presents a method for improving upon the propagated state estimate by attempting to minimize the residual error between a sample of ground-based measurements and the predicted satellite state estimate.

 ## Construction of the Least Squares Problem ##